 History of Our Club

 The Navasota Noon Lions Club came into creation in March 1987.
-Now twenty years later, two charter members remain active in the club -- Dr. Dick Butler and Billy Lunsford.
+Now twenty-seven years later, two charter members remain active in the club -- Dr. Dick Butler and Billy Lunsford.
 In 1990, the Noon Lions went coed.
 Among the women who broke the gender barrier, Lillian Rushing continues active in the club, currently serving as the Treasurer and Tail Twister.